GraemeCrawley/fortinosAPI/README.md

 ## Update1:

 Below is the output of the CPLEX optimization model, currently minimizing price with constraints on carbohydrates, protein, fat, potassium, sodium, and cholesterol.
-All solution variables are multiples of 100g, and the objective value is 1000 times more than its dollar amount (this was done in order to make it easier to have decimal values).
+All solution variables are multiples of 100g, and the objective value is 1000 times more than its dollar amount (this was done in order to make it easier to have decimal values in CPLEX).
 ![Alt text](./fortinosScraper/optimized.png?raw=true "Example showing the optimization/G")
 With the above in mind, the values in the image are as follows: